Why go to Madeira? The 10 good reasons to go Madeira

 Timetable

-Museums and other places of interest are usually open all week with a closing day on Monday or Sunday.
-Some institutions close on weekends.
+Museums and other visitor attractions are generally open all week, with a closing day on Monday or Sunday.
+Some establishments close at weekends.
 They are open all year round, with extended opening hours in high season.
-On the other hand, almost all of them will be closed on 25 December and 1 January.
-The ticket office may close one hour before the official closing time.
+However, almost all are closed on December 25 and January1.
+Ticket offices may close one hour before the official closing time.

 To be booked

-Reservations are rarely necessary, except for guided tours, workshops and specific activities.
+Reservations are rarely necessary, except for guided tours, workshops and special activities.

 Budget & Tips